Danushan99/loop_assignment-/README.md

 4.Once the dependencies are installed, you can start the development server.
 Use the following command: <br />

 [npm run dev] <br />
 5.Your React + Vite.js project should now be running locally.
-You can access it in your web browser at the specified address, usually http://localhost:3000.
+You can access it in your web browser at the specified address, usually http://localhost:3000.  <br /> <br />